apercova/javascript-style-guide/Readme.md

 });
 ```

-## No nested closures
+## Reduce nested closures

-Use closures, but don't nest them.
-Otherwise your code will become a mess.
+Use closures, but try to avoid don't nesting them.
+Otherwise your code will
+become a mess.

 *Right:*